cschech/CBSD/README.md

 The Bittorrent protocol (has been around for two decades, covers a similar problem domain when file integrity of collections of objects is concerned).
 This isn't rocket science.

-# My initial bug report to Theo:
+# My initial bug report to the OpenBSD mailing list:

 https://marc.info/?l=openbsd-bugs&m=159074964523007&w=2